Moduli interpretation of Eisenstein series: Eisenstein series and Laurent expansions of elliptic functions

 \begin{remark} Note that we always obtain holomorphic functions of $\tau$ above.
 In the setting of weight~$\wtj=2$, this arises because we have always taken $\deg \divD = 0$, so the nonholomorphic terms cancel. \end{remark}

 Proposition~\ref{proposition2.4} allows us to rederive Hecke's second definition of weight~$1$ Eisenstein series as ``division values'' of the Weierstrass $\zeta$ function in Section~6 of~\cite{HeckeZurTheorie}, as well as Corollary~3.4.24 of~\cite{Katz}; we reprove those results in~\eqref{equation2.14} below.
-Recall the absolutely and uniformly convergent series for $\zeta(z)$ for $z$ in a compact subset of $\C-L_\tau$:
+Recall the series for $\zeta(z)$:

 It is a standard fact that $\zeta(z + \intm \tau + \intn) = \zeta(z) + 2\intm \eta_2 + 2\intn \eta_1$ for $\intm, \intn \in \Z$ (with ``constants'' $\eta_i = \eta_i(L)$ satisfying $2\eta_1\tau - 2\eta_2 = 2\pi i$).
 Here we follow the notation of Chapter~IV of \cite{Chandrasekharan}; note that Hecke and other authors use $\eta_i$ for what we have called $2\eta_i$.
 Moreover, $\zeta$ is an odd function of $z$, and in fact its Laurent expansion near $0$ is $\zeta(z) = z^{-1} + O(z^3)$.